College Acceleration Programs

 This innovative program permits students age 16 years or older and with an unweighted 3.5 or higher GPA in high school academic subjects to take UMUC courses at Maryland in-state costs — regardless of their residence.
 Choosing from over 65 online courses in core subjects and electives, students can accelerate their progress towards a bachelor’s degree while still in high school.

-Contact an Admissions and Support Representative at 888-440-2899 to learn how students can jumpstart their college careers.
+Contact an Admissions Advisor at 877-804-6222 to learn how students can jump start their college careers.

 Our Partners in Higher Education